1. 1

 How did you find your style?

-It’s been a long journey and I'm still figuring it out.
-I've always been drawn to minimal realism, even in the early days before a computer became my main tool for drawing.
-My ultimate aim is to capture the essence of a subject in as few shapes as possible.
+It's been a long journey — and an ongoing one.
+I've always been drawn to minimalism, with a simple goal: to capture the essence of a subject in as few shapes as possible.

 7. 7